1365

 1365Chapel and cemetery on the Frauenberg

-There were several reasons for the town and its priest Stephan, who also held the position of rentmaster and was a confidant of the landgrave, to want a new cemetery outside the town walls.
-Firstly, the increase in population, secondly, the fact that the burial space in the churchyard had become too small due to the conversion of Walpurgis Church into a hall church and thirdly, the fear of burials within the city walls in view of the increasing number of plague epidemics; the last one in 1348/49 had claimed a large number of victims.
+For the city and its pastor Stephan, who also held the position of treasurer and was a confidant of the Landgrave, there were several reasons for wanting a new cemetery outside the city walls.
+Firstly, the increase in population; secondly, the burial space at the churchyard had become too small due to the conversion of the Walpurgis Church into a hall church; and thirdly, the fear of burials within the city walls in view of the increasingly frequent plague epidemics—the last one in the years 1348/49 had claimed a large number of victims.
 (MNic)